chazwilson01/BudgetBuddy/README.md

 # Budget Buddy

+> ⚠️ **🚧 NOTICE: I am currently working on deploying the app on Azure.
+Stay tuned for any updates!**

 Budget Buddy is a personal finance tracking application designed to help users monitor their expenses and receive regular updates on their financial health.

 ## Features